pishcolabis/cplusplus_exercises/README.en.md

 ### 👨‍💻 Author

-Created for C++ learning purposes.
+Created for personal C++ learning and as preparation for future professional development work, including game development.

 ---